Last updated on March 31, 2026

 Buy Draft and Sealed Entries

-If you’re not interested in Play-In points and Qualifiers, and those Koth cosmetics just aren’t doing it for you, you can always just buy your Draft and Sealed entries like everyone else.
+If you’re not interested in Play-In points and Qualifiers and those cosmetics just aren’t doing it for you, you can still get better at Draft and Sealed with your entry fees paid for.
 Traditional and Premier Draft entries both go for 1,500 gems, while Sealed events cost 2,000 gems to enter.
+Constructed events range between 375 and 750 gems or 2,500 to 5,000 gold.

 Earn Play-In Points

 If you’re on a tight budget but still want those Play-In points, the only other way to get your hands on them is to play and win events on Arena.
-Almost all permanents events after the New Capenna update in April 2022 offer the points as a reward for the max wins, along with each set’s Traditional Draft event.
+Almost all permanent events offer the points as a reward for the max wins, along with the current Traditional Draft event.

 Should the Price for Play Bundles Be Lowered?

-New products are always subject to change depending on their reception, and lower sales would incentivize them to knock the price down a few pegs in the hopes of a bigger overall return.
-We’ll just have to wait and see what the Play bundles look like come the next set.
+Products are always subject to change depending on their reception, and lower sales would incentivize them to knock the price down a few pegs in the hopes of a bigger overall return.

 Wrap Up

 And that’s all there is to know about the MTG Arena Play bundle!
-I think these new preorder bundles are an inventive way to approach the product if nothing else, offering collections that are more suited to different ways to play Arena.
-The Play bundle is a good way to get the most bang for your buck if you’re only interested in Limited and competitive play.
+I think these preorder bundles are an inventive way to approach the product, if nothing else, offering collections that are more suited to different ways to play Arena.
+The Play bundle is a good way to get the most bang for your buck if you go hard on Limited and competitive play.

-What do you think of these new preorder bundles?
-Is Koth’s Play bundle more your style, or do one of the other two pique your interest?
-Let me know in the comments below or over on the Draftsim Discord.
-I definitely don’t have anything better to do with my day than debate the merits of MTGA’s preorder bundles.
+What do you think of these preorder bundles?
+Is the Play bundle more your style, and does the Qualifier Play-in spike your interest?
+Let me know in the comments or over on the Draftsim Discord.
+I like finding where the diamonds of value come from MTGA’s preorder bundles.

-All right, well I’m off to see if Elesh Norn has anything better to offer.
+All right, well I’m off to see what Elesh Norn has to offer.
 Bow to the Mother of Machines!

 Note: this post contains affiliate links.
 If you use these links to make a purchase, you’ll help Draftsim continue to provide awesome free articles and apps.